margaretmf/margaretmf.github.io/keycreativewriting.md

 Every night Gabby snuggled in bed with mama.
 <br> And every night Gabby and mama talked about how the day went in their pajamas.

-One night, before bed, Gabby complained to mama, “I had a terrible day today”.
+One night before bedtime, Gabby complained to mama, “I had a terrible day today”.
 <br> Gabby then said, “nothing at all went my way!”

-“I’m so sorry,” said mama, “what happened?
+“I’m so sorry”, said mama, “what happened?
 <br> What has made you feel so saddened and maddened?”

 “I forgot to set my alarm clock last night,” said Gabby, “and that led me to miss the bus.